Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 template: data-types

 **Byte**:
-- Byte date type is an 8-bit signed two's complement integer.
+- Byte data type is an 8-bit signed two's complement integer.
 - Minimum value is -128 (-2^7).
 - Max value is 127 (2^7 - 1).
 - Default value is 0.